kedro-org/kedro/docs/source/notebooks_and_ipython/notebook-example/add_kedro_to_a_notebook.md

 )
 ```

-The rest of the model evaluation code can now run as previously.
+The rest of the model evaluation code can now run as before.

 ```python
 from sklearn.linear_model import LinearRegression